Habatakurikei/llmmaster/README.md

 ## Supported LLM Providers and Models

 LLM Master respects multi-modal approach.
+There are many generative AI models that can be used for different purposes.
+There are 2 categories: major data formats and 3D models.

+**1. Major Data Formats**

 The table below represents various conversion capabilities between different media types (text, image, audio/speech and video).
 Some conversions are available, some are pending or coming soon, and others are marked as not applicable (NA) at the moment.